wlucha/OpenVPN-Wifi-Access-Point-for-Raspberry-Pi/README.md

 *This is a bash script based on "Hotspot – WiFi Access Point" from JACEK TOKAR.* <br>
 *Link to the original script: http://raspberry-at-home.com/hotspot-wifi-access-point/*<br>

-This script installs a Wifi Access Point on your Raspberry Pi which tunnels your traffic through OpenVPN.
+This script installs a Wifi Access Point on your Raspberry Pi which tunnels your traffic through OpenVPN.<br>
-Additionally it's possible to install VPNBOOK.com OpenVPN certificates.
+Additionally it's possible to install VPNBOOK.com OpenVPN certificates.<br>

 <h2>Hardware</h2>
 - Raspberry Pi Version 1 or 2